useblocks/sphinx-needs/docs/directives/needgantt.rst

 no_color
 ~~~~~~~~

-Tasks and milestone color is taken from need-typ configuration.
+We derive the tasks and milestone color from the need-type configuration,

-If the default PlantUML colors shall be taken, set this flag.
+else we use the default PlantUML colors.

 .. needgantt:: Bug handling gantt
    :tags: gantt_example